 Barbless hooks are highly recommended to be used.

 Carp and pike are not to be retained in any type of net or sack.

 Unhooking mats must be available and used for specimen fish.

 There is no camping allowed on the country park tents are not to be used but bivvies are allowed at the pool side for fishing.

-Night fishing is allowed but members of both clubs must be prebooked in giving Dates , name club etc to the bailiffs Paul and Justin on.
+Night fishing is allowed but members of both clubs must be prebooked in giving Dates , name club etc to the bailiff Paul.